CyVerse-learning-materials/container_camp_workshop_2019/docker/dockeradvanced.rst

 Now that we are *relatively* comfortable with Docker, lets look at some advanced Docker topics, such as:

 - Registry
-- Porting a Docker image to a Repository (public and private)
+- Porting a Docker image to a Registry & Repository (public and private)
 - Managing data within containers
 - Deploying containers on cloud services

 1. Docker Registries
 ====================

-To demonstrate the portability of what we just created, let’s upload our built Docker image and run it somewhere else (i.e. `CyVerse Atmosphere <https://atmo.cyverse.org>`_).
-After all, you’ll need to learn how to push to registries when you want to deploy containers to production.
+To demonstrate the portability of what we just created, let’s upload our built Docker image to a Docker Registry and then run it somewhere else (i.e. `CyVerse Atmosphere <https://atmo.cyverse.org>`_).

+In this exercise, you'll learn how to push built containers to registries, pull those containers from registries, and run those containers on remote hosts (virtual machines).

+This will benefit you when you want to deploy new containers to production environments where testing is not possible.

 .. important::